Human Rights and Minority Protection

 Individual and collective human rights, including minority protection, are emerging as one of the most pressing issues in times of crisis in Western societies and beyond.

 The Alfred Landecker Foundation has awarded an 11 million Euro grant to The Hebrew University of Jerusalem to initiate and promote innovative research in this area.
-The sustainable partnership with the university covers four connected areas: The establishment of the Jacob Robinson Institute for the History of Legal Thought and Practice.
+The sustainable partnership with the university covers four connected areas: The establishment of The Jacob Robinson Institute for the History of Individual and Collective Rights.
 The Institute will be dedicated to the study of the relations between individual and collective human rights as well as to the study of reparations for historical wrongs.
 Also, the new Alfred Landecker/Benjamin B. Ferencz Chair will be dedicated to the Study of Protection of Minorities and Vulnerable Groups.
 The Chair will also deal with legal and political responses to historical grievances and crises as well as their effects on democracy and the rule of law.
 Furthermore, the Alfred Landecker Digital Humanities Lab will be set up to analyze narrative structures of oral testimonies of Holocaust survivors and other victims and survivors of mass atrocities by designing a novel computational model.
 Moreover, the Minerva Center for Human Rights will be supported by the foundation.

 As one of our first major projects in Israel, it reinforces our commitment to creating an international academic network that addresses key aspects in the protection of democratic values, pluralism and ethnic, religious and cultural minorities, in an age of nationalism and emerging authoritarianism.